Counseling Model

 3. Heart transformation versus intellectual knowledge.

-• We look to God to transform our clients’ lives through His Holy Spirit and reveal the truth of God’s Word.
+We look to God to transform our clients’ lives through His Holy Spirit and reveal to them personally the truth of God’s Word.
 “Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.”
 (Hebrews 4:16)

 4. Resolution of “root” issues versus behavioral change only.